 Program Total Graduates

-BBS 23
+BBS 16

 BA 25

-BScCSIT 28
+BScCSIT 11

-MA JMC 4
+MA JMC 3

 MA English 3

-MA Sociology 5
+MA Sociology 2

-B.Ed.
-2

-Grand Total 90
+Grand Total 60

 Inferences: The ratio of graduates from different degrees may have several reasons.
-The BSC CSIT seems to be the most popular, but the intake number of students may be different.
-The graduates in BA and BBS got the same position, but the pass number of students in master's level doesn't seem satisfactory.
+The Bachelor of Arts seems to be the most popular, but the intake number of students may be different.
+The graduates in BSc.
+CSIT rank the third position, but the pass percentage of students may be better than in BA.
 However, the college may have appropriate actions to improve the quality of pedagogy to increase popularity and graduate number in less popular programs and enhance in that of popular ones.